andrekuros/UAVs_Controlled_AirSpace_MavLink_BlockChain/README.md

 ### STEP 3: Get PX4 SITL HEADLESS FLEX

 The Drone simulation solution selected for this first version of this TestBed was the SITL from the PX4 Autopilot (https://px4.io/) using Gazebo (http://gazebosim.org/) simulation.
 To make it possible, we start from the image px4-gazebo-headless (https://github.com/JonasVautherin/px4-gazebo-headless), but we need to make some modifications to have enough flexibility.
-The new container project created aims to add more flexibility to change the SITL params when running docker image with the lastest version of PX4 and to allow inicializations in different conditions and configurations, becoming more suitable for a wider range of applications (https://hub.docker.com/r/andrekuros/px4-sitl-headless-flex).
+The new container project created aims to add more flexibility to change the SITL params when running docker image with the latest version of PX4 and to allow initialization in different conditions and configurations, becoming more suitable for a wider range of applications (https://hub.docker.com/r/andrekuros/px4-sitl-headless-flex).

 Getting px4-headless-flex